martinj2-dot/p01-master/Project Requirements.md

     - Note: Your labyrinth should contain only "rooms" that you have created (i.e. not your classmates') and at least 5 of them.
 2. T10: Oh, The Places You'll Go!
     - Implement a class representing place(s) on the map.
-    - Add mouse interaction that allows the user to click to add a new place by responding to console prompts.
+    - Add mouse interaction that allows the user to click to add a new place, using the console to provide additional necessary information.
     - Note: Your map should begin by loading 5 places of personal significance to you (from a specified text file).

 ---